PufferFinance/website-docs/docs/yield/validator-tickets.md

 - **Fuels Growth**: The VT model is a game-changer for LSPs.
 It ensures that the LSP continues to earn rewards _even when the validator queue is long_.
 In traditional setups, lengthy validator queues could stifle an LSP's ability to grow, but with VTs, this obstacle is greatly diminished.

-- **No More Rug-Pooling Oversight**: The previous need to constantly watch over and penalize rug-pooling activities added overhead and complexity that may only be solvable with in-protocol solutions like [MEV-Burn](https://ethresear.ch/t/burning-mev-through-block-proposer-auctions/14029).
+- **No More Rug-Pulling Oversight**: The previous need to constantly watch over and penalize rug-pulling activities added overhead and complexity that may only be solvable with in-protocol solutions like [MEV-Burn](https://ethresear.ch/t/burning-mev-through-block-proposer-auctions/14029).
 With NoOps entitled to 100% of the execution rewards they generate, this oversight becomes unnecessary, simplifying operations.

 - **Addresses Lazy NoOps**: Traditional bonded models do not fully disincentivize NoOps from denying the pool rewards by going offline frequently.
 With VTs, NoOps are naturally incentivized to perform their best since their upfront payment cannot be recouped through subpar performance.